 Weeping Lancaster 2022

-An enhanced commemoration has been reintroduced to the artefact display area known as Lancaster Corner in Hangar 1 at the museum.
+An enhanced commemoration has again been added to the artefact display area known as Lancaster Corner in Hangar 1 at the museum.

-The evocative ‘Weeping Lancaster’ stream of poppies has been re-laid on to the floor of the Lancaster fuselage section from IX(B) Squadron Lancaster W4964 WS-J that was donated to Newark in 1974.
+The evocative ‘Weeping Lancaster’ stream of poppies has been re-laid on to the floor of the Lancaster fuselage section from IX(B) Squadron Lancaster W4964 WS-J that was donated to our museum in 1974.

 This year’s commemoration comprises of more than one thousand (1,000) poppies that have been reclaimed from wreaths laid in the Memorial Garden at the museum during recent years.
 These complement the air gunner figure and will form a fitting reminder of the aircrew that trained at RAF Winthorpe and with 1661 HCU during World War II.